-For example, talent acquisition team can use design thinking approach to understand a candidate’s experience during each stage of the hiring process.
+For example, the talent acquisition team can use a design thinking approach to understand a candidate’s experience during each stage of the hiring process.

-Design a journey map to include personalized touch points, validate the map with new hires, incorporate the feedback and experiment on a small scale to evaluate if the process fosters positive candidate experience.
+Design a journey map to include personalized touch points, validate the map with new hires, incorporate the feedback, and experiment on a small scale to evaluate if the process fosters a positive candidate experience.

 Companies are moving away from traditional hierarchies to an agile-centric way of operating in a network of cross-functional teams.

 Research shows the importance of coaching culture (APF manifesto) as it is highly correlated with an organization’s performance and employee engagement & enrichment.